 - looking for inflammation (elevated erythrocytes sedimentation rate or C reactive protein)

-- ordering imaging tests to look at your joints and bones
+- ordering imaging tests to look at your joints and bones or evidence of inflammation or joint damage

 Sometimes, X-rays are ineffective in diagnosing the disease.
 An MRI or ultrasound can show abnormalities in your joints before X-ray changes appear.